 Use a hydrometer to test sugar density (measured in BRIX).
 When you are getting close to 66º BRIX or if you are running out of sap, move it to a smaller pot.
 You can fine tune your syrup’s density on your stove top.

 When you see the buds forming on the trees, this signals the end of the maple season.
-Pull your spiles out of the trees and boil them in hot water to disinfect.
+Pull your spouts out of the trees and boil them in water to disinfect.
 Do NOT plug the hole in the tree.

 Rinse all other equipment, including reusable filters, with hot water.
-For orlon filters, do NOT use soap or wring dry.
-Store all equipment in a clean, dry place.
+Do NOT use soap/detergents (they can leave residue) on reusable filters.
+Also do NOT wring dry (it breaks down the fabric fibers).
+Store all equipment in a clean, dry, odorless location.

-Soak pans in a 50/50 vinegar and water solution to loosen sediment.
+Soak pans in a solution of 50% household distilled vinegar and 50% hot water to loosen sediment.
 Then spray clean with a hose.